-In April 2002 she began to question the district’s spending on consultants.
+She began to question the district’s spending on consultants.
 She also sought information from the district on who was being hired and how much they were being paid.
 Using the Pennsylvania Right to Know Law, she was able to access the district’s financial records.
 Cullen discovered that the superintendent was hiring his friends and family as highly paid consultants for doing next to nothing.
 She says the local newspaper also uncovered the district’s massive misuse of credit cards.

 Under mounting public pressure, the superintendent denied that one of the consultants he had hired was his brother-in-law, as alleged.
 At this point, the state Auditor General got into the act and launched an investigation, revealing that this particular consultant (who was receiving $1,500/day) was indeed the superintendent’s brother-in-law, with a criminal record to boot.